auerlab/fasda/README.md

-Another issue addressed by FASDA is the fact that most popular differential analysis tools suffer from a high false discovery rate (FDR) regardless of sample size (biological replicates):
+Another issue addressed by FASDA is the fact that most popular differential analysis tools suffer from a high false discovery rate (FDR):
 [https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4)

-FASDA computes exact P-values for experiments with fewer than 5 replicates, near-exact P-values for 5 to 7 replicates (possible count pairs are down-sampled to control run time, but resulting P-values are generally stable to 2 decimal places).
+FASDA computes exact P-values for experiments with fewer than 5 replicates and near-exact P-values for 5 to 7 replicates (possible count pairs are down-sampled to control run time, but resulting P-values are generally stable to 2 decimal places).
 For 8 or more replicates, we use the Mann-Whitney U-test (A.K.A.
 Wilcoxon rank-sum test), a non-parametric test that provides high stability and low FDR.
-The main limitation of Mann-Whitney is that it requires a minimum sample size of about 8 to achieve reasonable statistical power.
+The main limitation of Mann-Whitney is that it requires a minimum of 8 samples to achieve reasonable statistical power.
 As a result, it is not useful for typical RNA-Seq or ATAC-Seq experiments with only 3 replicates.

-Parametric tests used by popular tools can provide reasonable power at very low sample sizes, in exchange for high FDR.
-However, their high FDR and otherwise poor performance for large sample sizes illustrates a need for a new approach.
-Hence, a major goal with FASDA is to fill an under-served niche of high sample studies with a tool that is fast and produces more stable results.
+Parametric tests used by popular tools can provide reasonable power at very low sample sizes, in exchange for high FDR when the data do not fit the parametric assumptions well.
+However, their high FDR and poor performance for large sample sizes illustrates a need for a new approach.
+Hence, a major goal with FASDA is to fill an under-served niche of high-sample studies with a tool that is fast and produces stable results.

-Counts are normalized using Mean Ratios Normalization (MRN).
+FASDA currently uses Mean Ratios Normalization (MRN) to normalize counts prior to computing fold-changes and P-values.

 ## Status

 FASDA is ready for alpha-testing.

-Currently the kallisto abundance.tsv file format is used as input for computing fold-change and P-values.
-The "fasda abundance" command can compute abundances from SAM/BAM/CRAM files and produce a kallisto style abundance file, so that RNA-Seq data from other aligners can be used.
+Currently, the kallisto abundance.tsv file format is used as input for normalization and computing fold-change and P-values.
+The "fasda abundance" command computes abundances from SAM/BAM/CRAM files and produces a kallisto-style abundance file, so that data from other aligners can be used.

-We also plan to eventually support ChIP and ATAC peak data.
+We also plan to support ChIP-Seq and ATAC-Seq peak data, but this has not yet been tested.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included